landlab/landlab/docs/source/development/install/install.rst

 ``landlab/docs/environment.yml`` or the ``requirements-docs.txt``
 requirements file.

-Activate that environment so that you will be using that version of python and all of the dependencies you just installed.
+Activate that environment so that you will be using that version of Python and all of the dependencies you just installed.

 .. code-block:: bash